metabase/metabase/docs/installation-and-operation/configuring-application-database.md

 If when launching Metabase you don't provide environment variables that specify connection details for a production database, Metabase will attempt to create a new H2 database in the same directory as the Metabase JAR.

-You can see these database files from the terminal:
+H2 is a file-based database, and you can see these H2 database files from the terminal:

 ```sh
 ls metabase.*